LapsTimeOFF/DigiFlag_F1MV/CONTRIBUTING.md

 <!-- omit in toc -->

-# Contributing to DigiFlag for F1MV
+# Contributing to DigiFlag for MultiViewer

 First off, thanks for taking the time to contribute! ❤️